danlentz/clj-uuid/README.md

 extended with the `UUIDNameBytes` protocol.
 If one intends to do such a thing fequently, it is a simple matter to specialize an `as-byte-array` method which can extract a unique sequence of bytes from an arbitrary class of input data.
-Here is a simplified example where one adds specialized support for URLs to be quickly digested as the bytes of their string representation:
+Here is a simple example where one adds specialized support for URLs to be quickly digested as the bytes of their string representation: